charlietanksley/adventofcode/README.md

 to get really clear on the expected inputs and outputs before I start coding.

+### Day 5

+1. I wish I had known that there are methods for `isLower` and `downcase` in the standard library.
+1. The functions that work on pointers to strings are kind of blowing my mind.
+1. My memory management is really going to bite me soon.

 ### Day 6

 This one was a bit of a challenge.
 I think it could've been a lot